langongjin/microrobot-locomotion/README.md

 ## Running Demos
 ### Simulator Setup
-TODO: automatic scene loading?
-Before running any of the experiments, we need to make sure V-REP is running (see the V-REP documentation for troubleshooting issues with installation/booting).
-If running the inclination optimization experiments, the provided code will handle scene loading for you.
-Otherwise, you'll need to load the scene manually.
+Before running any of the experiments, make sure V-REP is open (see the V-REP documentation for troubleshooting issues with installation/booting).
+Scenes are automatically loaded and can also be found in `scenes/`.
+The default simulator settings should work fine, but check that the following settings are correct:
+* Physics engine: Bullet 2.78
+* Time step: 50 ms

-### Single-Objective BO
+### Running Demos
-To test the single-objective optimization for walking speed only, we run:
+To test the single-objective optimization for walking speed only, run:
 ```
 python normal.py
 ```

-### Multi-objective BO
-To run the multi-objective optimization taking into account walking speed and energy efficiency, we run:
+To run the multi-objective optimization taking into account walking speed and energy efficiency, run:
 ```
-python TODO
+python moo.py
 ```
-To run the multi-objective optimization for unbounded gait discovery, we run:
+To run the multi-objective optimization for unbounded gait discovery, run:
 ```
-python TODO
+python discovery.py
 ```

-### Contextual BO
-To run the inclination optimization, we run:
+To run the inclination optimization, run:
 ```
-python TODO
+python incline.py
 ```
-To run the turning optimization, we run:
+To run the turning optimization, run:
 ```
-python TODO
+python turning.py
 ```
 ## Citation
 ```
 Yang, B.; Wang, G.; Calandra, R.; Contreras, D.; Levine, S. & Pister, K. Learning Flexible and Reusable Locomotion Primitives for a Microrobot IEEE Robotics and Automation Letters (RA-L), 2018